kborusie/myappsample/README.md

 #MySampleApp2`

-This is my sample app
+This is my sample app (from original repo)